catalindanis/React-Projects/README.md

 # React-Projects

-This repository contains some of my personal React projects.
+This repository contains some of my personal projects using React.